Personal Financial Management for Bankruptcy

 • Federal Deposit Insurance Corporation: This organization provides information about how your savings are insured by the Federal Government, how to save on ATM fees, and other investment information.

-The following are banks that provide checking accounts, savings accounts, ATM/debit cards, on-line banking, direct deposit, and loans to consumers.
+• Banks that provide checking accounts, savings accounts, ATM/debit cards, on-line banking, direct deposit, and loans to consumers:

 Planning for Retirement